-Virtual machines (VMs) provide secure, elastic, compute capacity in the cloud for workloads ranging from small development projects to large-scale, global applications like real-time communication platforms.
-A variety of VM shapes are available, including the new E3.Flex shape, which lets customers specify the precise number of cores (up to 64) and corresponding memory (up to 64 GB per core) to match workload requirements.
+Virtual machines (VMs) provide secure and elastic compute capacity in the cloud for workloads ranging from small development projects to large-scale, global applications like real-time communication platforms.
+A variety of VM shapes are available, including the new flexible shapes, which lets customers specify the precise number of cores (up to 80) and corresponding memory (up to 64 GB per core) to match workload requirements.
 This capability alleviates the concerns associated with having to choose predefined sizes.

 With autoscaling, customers automatically adjust the number of compute instances in a pool to accommodate unexpected demand or save costs when fewer resources are required.
 We provide multiple access methods for customers via console, command line interface (CLI), or application programming interface (API).